sherryrich/heard-it/README.md

 * Allows users to filter by most read or most commented on articles.
 * Allow users to contribute to financially support ongoing publication by way of donations.

-## Bugs encountered during development
+## Bugs / Errors encountered during development
 * Manage.py was not in the root directory.
 [Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_1.png)
 * App wasn’t deploying to heroku correctly.
 Updated Procfile from "heard-it" to "heardit"
 * Update your requirements.txt - pip3 freeze > requirements.txt and try again.
 I had a typo in requirements without .txt.
 [Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_2.png)